-Following La Calzada street east you will end up on the shores of Lake Nicaragua – Cental America’s largest lake.
-This important source of fresh water is vital to Granada and the country of Nicaragua.
-Although not the most scenic waterfront around, a stroll along the promenade will take you past locals cooling off in the afternoon heat.
-If you are spending a few lazy days in Granada like I did, take a carriage ride to see the shoreline.
+Following La Calzada street east you will end up on the shores of Lake Nicaragua – Central America’s largest lake.
+This important source of freshwater is vital to Granada and the country of Nicaragua.
+Although not the most scenic waterfront around, a stroll along the promenade will take you, past locals, cooling off in the afternoon heat.
+If you are spending a few lazy days in Granada as I did, take a carriage ride to see the shoreline.

 Horse and Carriage

 Although I felt bad at first, I couldn’t let my 3 days in Granada lapse without taking a horse carriage ride.
 From the main square hire a carriage to take you on a stroll around the city while the driver shares a little history of the town.
 Ask for a pitstop to buy some beer and enjoy the clip-clopping along the cobblestone streets.

 To really appreciate Granada you must see it from above…probably.
 I started feeling guilty about my laziness and with only a couple days in Granada left, I decided to sweat a little.
 Although the Granada Cathedral offers stunning views from its bell tower, the Iglesia de la Merced church tower is better – mainly because you get to see the Cathedral in your view.
 Take in both and compare or save the sweat and stick to the 16th-century Iglesia de la Merced, your call.